 So, who am I?
 Firstly, someone who likes to ask pseudo-existential questions on the internet.
-Beside that, I am a Data Scientist roaming the realms of Web Analytics, Online Marketing Technology and Big Data Systems.
+Beside that, I am a “Data Person” (certified Data Scientist, previous Analytics Architect and Analytics Lead) having hands-on experience with Web Analytics, Online Marketing Technology and Big Data Systems.
 Also I have a degree in Psychology (i.e. I sometimes ask “how does that make you feel?”).

 At that time, Germany required you to do some obligatory military service.
 The only alternative was to go into civil services.
 I always liked the idea more to help people instead of being trained to kill them, so I went to my nine months of civil service, working in the operating room of a hospital in Frankfurt (sounds awesome?
 It was!)
 I learned a lot about medicine but more importantly, I worked with people in extreme situations for the first time in my life.
 And it worked!
 And it was fun!
 So why not study humans instead of computers?

-Venturing into Web Analytics
+Venturing into Web Analytics and the telco industry

 Moving to Data Science

 All that work brought some attention to our department.
-With the next corporate reorg, our team got trippled (!) in size, allowing me to become the Digital Analytics Architect, emphasizing the ground I conquered so far.
-While I included more and more Big Data systems in my toolbox, I also worked on the knowledge and skill set behind that.
-This lead to me being certified as a Data Scientist advanced level specialized in Machine Learning by the Fraunhofer Big Data Alliance.
+With the next corporate reorg, our team grew three times (!) in size, allowing me to refine my role to the Digital Analytics Architect, emphasizing the ground I conquered so far and focusing on the inter-workings between our systems.
+While I included more and more Big Data systems in my toolbox, I also worked on the knowledge and skill set behind them.
+This lead to me being certified as a “Data Scientist advanced level specialized in Machine Learning” by the Fraunhofer Big Data Alliance.